Send the link below via email or IMCopy

 -the relationship among the speaker, audience, and subject

--Used to determine what a speaker says and how the speaker says it
+-Used to determine what a speaker says, how the speaker says it and ultimately why the speaker says what he/she does

 -not only the literal speaker but also who the speaker represents in context.